-3.3 General Roles and Responsibilities of Members and Officers i.
+3.3 General Roles and Responsibilities of Members and Officers

+- i.
 The effect of these arrangements is that Members set policy priorities and strategies to reflect local interests and needs and are also responsible for allocating funding between individual priority areas.
 Directors and their staff implement these strategies and policies by delivering services and major initiatives.
-It is officers, therefore, who have responsibility for managing the Council's day to day operations, within a policy and budgetary framework laid down by Members.
+It is officers, therefore, who have responsibility for managing the Council's day to day operations, within a policy and budgetary framework laid down by Members. - ii.

-Part B Roles, Functions and Rules of Procedure B3 Decision Making ii.
 For further information on the Member Officer Protocol and Codes of Conduct, see Part C of this Constitution.